 Autonomous tractors

-Fully autonomous tractors circumnavigate using lasers that spring back signals off several mobile transponders situated around the field.
+Fully autonomous tractors circumnavigate using lasers that spring back signals off several mobile transponders around the field.
 In contrast, with managed tractors, a tractor is driven by a person but followed by autonomous machinery.
 That machinery duplicates the steering and speed of the first tractor.
 This type of tractor benefits from a drop in human faults when performing tasks like spraying insecticide.